Declarative features

 Limitations

-- Names of entity and timeseries columns must match between the training (labeled) dataset and source tables when used in the
+- Names of entity and timeseries columns must match between the training (labeled) dataset and the feature definitions when used in the

 create_training_setAPI. - The column name used as the